Frequently Asked Questions (FAQ)

 A trained spatial imagination helps your brain process movement data more efficiently during motion sickness.
 Viativity offers a playful training for this, where you have to recognize rotated or mirrored 3D objects.
 Ideal for preparing yourself calmly weeks before your vacation.

-Kinetosis & posture: Why is a stable stance important for travel wellbeing?
+Kinetosis & posture: Why is a stable stance important for a relaxed journey?

 According to the theory of postural instability, kinetosis is often preceded by an insecure stance.
 Those who stand more stably travel more relaxed.
 With the "Body Stability" function in Viativity, you can train your core stability on solid ground with closed eyes via audio and haptic feedback.

-Scientific Background: Biofeedback training significantly improves posture control.
-Studies (Postural Instability Theory) prove that higher stability (less swaying) correlates directly with a higher resistance to travel discomfort.
+Background: Biofeedback training significantly improves posture control.
+Studies prove that higher stability (less swaying) correlates directly with a higher resistance to travel discomfort.

 Queasy feeling on journeys: How does visual fixation (focus) support during motion sickness?